-How long after a foreclosure can you buy a house?
+How long after foreclosure can you buy a house?

-Generally, borrowers whose homes have been foreclosed must undergo a waiting period before anyone will lend them money for another mortgage.
+Generally, borrowers whose homes have been foreclosed must undergo a waiting period before another institution will lend them money for a new mortgage.
 Extenuating circumstances for certain types of loans, however, can actually shorten the time frame.
 Generally, though, if you want to get a second-chance mortgage after foreclosure, here’s how long you’ll have to wait:

-- FHA loan – You’ll have to wait three years to get a loan backed by the Federal Housing Administration (FHA), which begins when the foreclosure case ends, generally when the foreclosed home is sold.
-Like applying for a conventional loan, if you can prove circumstances beyond your control caused the foreclosure, you may be able to request a shorter waiting period.
+- FHA loan (3 years) – You’ll have to wait three years to get a loan backed by the Federal Housing Administration (FHA).
+The waiting period begins when the foreclosure case ends, generally when the foreclosed home is sold.
+As with a conventional loan, if you can prove circumstances beyond your control caused the foreclosure, you may be able to request a shorter waiting period.

-- Non-qualified mortgage – With a non-qualified mortgage (non-QM), or a loan that doesn’t meet government standards, you could possibly get another loan right after your foreclosure, Crawford says.
-Note that Non-QM loans have more expensive fees, higher interest rates and also different qualifications than qualified mortgages (QM).
+- Non-qualified mortgage (0 years) – With a non-qualified mortgage (non-QM), or a loan that doesn’t meet government standards, you could possibly get another loan right after your foreclosure, Crawford says.
+Note that non-QM loans have more expensive fees, higher interest rates and also different eligibility criteria than qualified mortgages (QM).

 How to get a mortgage after foreclosure

 Despite the foreclosure, you can own a home again with patience and strong financial habits.
-Before you attempt to buy, do the following:
+Before you attempt to make the purchase, though, do the following:

 1. Check your credit report

-Get a free copy of your credit report from AnnualCreditReport.com, and look through it for any mistakes or payments you thought were taken care of, such as a bill you thought your health insurance company paid but instead went to a collection agency.
+Get a free copy of your credit report from AnnualCreditReport.com, and look for any delinquent accounts that were sent to a collection agency.

 2. Focus on improving your credit score